"The world is a book and those who do not travel read only one page.” - St. Augustine

 (View of Tasik Pedu from the highway) |

-After breakfast we headed to Tasek Pedu through the Pokok Sena and Kuala Nerang state road.
+After breakfast we headed to Tasik Pedu through the Pokok Sena and Kuala Nerang state road.
 The road is winding and some parts are hilly and steep.
-Located around 90 km from Alor Star, Tasek Pedu is approximately 5 km from the Malaysian-Thai border.
+Located around 90 km from Alor Star, iedu is approximately 5 km from the Malaysian-Thai border.

 |